masolimano/maneage/README-hacking.md

 Other basic customizations
 --------------------------

- - **High-level software**: The template installs all the software that your project needs.
+ - **High-level software**: Maneage installs all the software that your project needs.
 You can specify which software your project needs in `reproduce/software/config/TARGETS.conf`.
 The necessary software are classified into two classes: 1) programs or libraries (usually written in C/C++) which are run directly by the operating system.
 2) Python modules/libraries that are run within Python.
 By default `TARGETS.conf` only has GNU Astronomy Utilities (Gnuastro) as one scientific program and Astropy as one scientific Python module.
 Both have many dependencies which will be installed into your project during the configuration step.
-To see a list of software that are currently ready to be built in the template, see `reproduce/software/config/versions.conf` (which has their versions also), the comments in `TARGETS.conf` describe how to use the software name from `versions.conf`.
+To see a list of software that are currently ready to be built in Maneage, see `reproduce/software/config/versions.conf` (which has their versions also), the comments in `TARGETS.conf` describe how to use the software name from `versions.conf`.
 Currently the raw pipeline just uses